 As the PG&E analysis was performed in California with different climate zones as compared to those in Texas, an analysis was conducted to develop an adjustment factor to associate the savings in the table above to Texas anticipated results.
 The PG&E study could not be used to determine these effects, as insufficient climate zones were researched.
 Therefore, the SCE study was utilized as savings in this study were determined for each of the 16 climate zones in California and were similar to those assessed within the PG&E results at 90 percent efficacy.
 A comparison was completed between the SCE energy savings and the typical meteorological year 3 (TMY3) data to establish a cooling degree day (CDD) correlations across the 16 California climate zones. provides a summary comparison for coolers and for freezers.
 The resulting correlations are strong, with an R2 of 0.85 for coolers and an R2 of 0.88 for freezers, respectively.

-Figure 3: Comparison of Projected Annual Energy Savings to Cooling Degree Days for All 16 California Climate Zones for Reach-in Display Cases (Coolers)